 These special dinners are held primarily around the greater Twin Cities area, but also in a few other communities in broader Minnesota.
 They are free and open to the public.

 We hope you'll join us!
-Subscribe to News for the Common Good or Muslim Christian Dialogues to receive notice of when the 2017 is available in late Spring..
+Subscribe to News for the Common Good or Muslim Christian Dialogues to receive notice of when the 2017 list is available in late Spring..

 Mosques and Islamic Centers that participated in 2016 can be found by clicking Register for a Taking Heart Iftar on the right-hand side of this page.